dmahr1/quick-reference/index.md

 - Hard to Describe: in order to be complete, the documentation for a variable or method must be long.
 - Nonobvious Code: the behavior or meaning of a piece of code cannot be understood easily.

+## Summary of principles from [*Naming Things: The Hardest Problem in Software Engineering*](https://www.goodreads.com/book/show/123845855-naming-things).
+- Why is naming hard?
+  - "An identifier's name is the communication of a dynamic concept to a dynamic audience.
+Any change in the original concept's definition, in the domain, or in the audience can make even a good name become a bad one."
+    - "Newly-introduced concepts are often poorly-defined, and their definition often evolves over time.
+It can be difficult to know how a concept may change in the next iteration.
+The concept and its name are also highly dependent on the domain, which can also change over time."
+    - "The audience is also dynamic.
+The namer can guess who the audience of the name will be, but the audience may change over time.
+Engineers with different backgrounds and different amounts of domain experience will likely have to understand the name.
+In some cases, names must be understood by increasingly large and varied audiences, like a data model name that must be understood by product managers, designers, customer support, and even end-users."
+- **Principle 1: Understandability**.
+A name should describe the concept it represents.
+  - An understandable name has high comprehension (it can be understood quickly) and high recall (it can be remembered easily).
+  - Describe the concept using common terms that can be found in dictionaries.
+  - Problem domain terminology should be preferred over solution domain terminology.
+    - The "problem domain" contains the information that defines a problem (e.g., requirements, goals, etc).
+This is more stable and more fundamental.
+    - The "solution domain" contains the aspects of the problem's solution(s) (e.g., the solution's design and implementation).
+  - Pluralization should be used correctly.
+  - Certain identifier types should typically use certain parts of speech:
+    - Classes: noun or noun phrases.
+Example: `User`, `PaymentMethod`.
+    - Variables: nouns, noun phrases, or linking verb + subject complement.
+Examples: `name`, `birth_date`, `is_valid`.
+    - Methods: verbs, verb phrases, or linking verb + subject completment.
+Examples: `validate`, `delete_all`, `is_valid`.
+    - Interfaces: nouns, noun phrases, or adjectives.
+Examples: `Parser`, `DataInput`, `Runnable`.
+  - Units should be included in measurements.
+Examples: `elapsed_duration_in_days` over `elapsed_duration`, `remaining_distance_in_meters` over `remaining_distance`.
+  - Avoid single-letter names, unless it's conventional in a language.
+  - Avoid abbreviations, unless widely known (e.g. `ID`, `URL`, `DNS`).
+  - Avoid clever or "cute" names.
+- **Principle 2: Conciseness**.
+A name should use only the words necessary to communicate the concept it represents.
+  - "A good name communicates a large amount of information to the relevant audience with a small number of letters."
+  - Use a name that demonstrates the intent of the concept: what it is meant to be used for, and not how it is implemented.
+  - Do not use a name that's so specific that irrelevant information is provided, and do not use a name that's so general that little or no relevant information is provided.
+  - Details about its implementation should not be included in the name, since they may change, are not relevant for most readers, and can always be seen by viewing the implementation.
+  - Richer words can convey more meaning.
+Examples: `fetch_user()` implies a call to a third party service, while `get_user()` does not.
+  - Omit metadata that's stored elsewhere.
+Typing information is implied or ideally visualized by the editor.
+The name of a class or interface should never have the suffix `Class` or `Interface`.
+  - Omit implementation details.
+If callers need to specify implementation details, this should be done in arguments rather than methods.
+  - Boolean names should always be stated in the positive to avoid double negatives.
+Example: `is_valid` rather than `is_invalid`.
+- **Principle 3: Consistency**.
+Names should be used and formatted uniformly.
+  - Obey naming the programming language's naming conventions e.g. `snake_case` versus `camelCase`.
+  - Each concept should only have one name
+  - Similar concepts should have similar names
+  - Similar names should have similar formats
+- **Principle 4: Distinguishability**.
+A name should be visually and phonetically distinguishable from other names.
+  - Avoid (near) homographs: two terms with the same spelling but different meanings.
+  - Avoid (near) homophones: two terms with the same pronunciation but different meainings/spellings.
+  - Avoid polysemes: a term with multiple related definitions.
+- How to apply these principles
+  - **Consistency should be prioritized over other principles** since inconsistency often violates the other principles.
+  - **Understandability usually beats Conciseness.** Distinguishability can be a tiebreaker.
+Understandability often wins.
+But if a name is prevalent across the codebase and the problem domain, then conciseness may win.
+  - **Distinguishability usually beats Understandability.**
+  - **Distinguishability usually beats Conciseness.**
+  - Renaming
+    - Once a name enters a codebase, it spreads throughout the codebase and becomes part of the team’s vocabulary and the team’s written output, including documents, slides, and knowledge bases.
+    - Similar to any other tech debt, bad names cause ongoing costs that can compound over time.
+    - The natural solution is to perform a rename, which has a one-time cost that may be less than the cumulative ongoing costs of a bad name.
+    - When considering whether to perform a rename, be careful to consider the rename’s scope, principal, interest, and process.

 # TODO: design patterns
 - Strategy pattern